mys-lang/mys/docs/language-reference/package-configuration.rst

   .. warning::

      Dependencies are not yet fully implemented.
+All dependencies must currently be listed in the root package's configuarion file.

   Package versions can only be latest (``latest``) or specific (for example ``1.4.0``), no ranges or other constraints.